 If you type FILELST<CR>, the names of all the files you loaded will be displayed.

 Type SYSFILES<CR> to see what files are loaded to create the sysout.
-If the Exec window turns black and output ceases, just press the Space Bar twice and output will continue.

 Simple Commands for Manipulating Files

 When using these functions, always be sure to specify the full filename, including subfile directories if appropriate.